Yeehawlerz101/MMCCWeb2.2k18/Wordpress-on-Ubuntu.md

 * Hit enter (most default settings will work for now)
 * Create your user account “User123” and “user123” password will be "password".
 * Don’t encrypt your home directory
-* Use "Guided - use entire disk and setup LVM"
+* Use "Guided-use entire disk and setup LVM"
 * Arrow over to Yes to go with recommendations
 * Hit enter to accept the allocated size
 * Arrow to Yes to write changes to disk
 * Do not select proxy settings
 * Select the OpenSSH package **with the space bar** (we can use this with putty)
-* Select and allow the GRUB Boot loader
+* Select and allow the GRUB Bootloader
 * Login and run the following commands
 ```
 sudo apt-get dist-upgrade